Reality is merely an illusion, albeit a very persistent one.

-About a month ago I was invited to be a guest on Dr. Howard Rankin’s Podcast: How Not to Think, a podcast about thinking about your thinking, and how to move beyond your limitations.
+Back in March I was invited to be a guest on Dr. Howard Rankin’s Podcast: How Not to Think, a podcast about thinking about your thinking, and how to move beyond your limitations.
 It was almost days before the massive shut down with COVID-19 and our lives changed.
 It’s hard to believe now, nearly seven months later we are still moving through such a virus.
 I’m hoping soon it will be a thing of the past.

 The show I was featured on was: How to Think About …the Chatter in Your Head About Your Weight and Body Image.
-I was so excited to talk about reality which is often merely an illusion though persistent as Einstein states.
-We talked about my books, particularly Release Your Obsession with Diet Chatter: Heal from the Inside Out,which is all about our faulty thinking.
+I was so excited to talk about reality, which is often merely an illusion though persistent as Einstein states.
+Dr. Rankin and I talked about my books, particularly Release Your Obsession with Diet Chatter: Heal from the Inside Out, which is all about our faulty thinking.

-I also shared the ups and downs of the patients I’ve worked with over the nearly 25 years of private practice and thirteen years prior to that, working for Weight Watchers of Greater Miami.
+I also shared with Dr. Rankin the ups and downs of the patients I’ve worked with over the nearly 25 years of private practice, and thirteen years prior to that, working for Weight Watchers of Greater Miami.

 Today when I work with patients I can see the look in their eyes of fear from what they are about to tell me.
-I’m convinced they’re thinking I won’t “get” it or that I’ve never heard such things, or worse that I couldn’t possibly know what it’s like to walk in their shoes.
+I’m convinced they’re thinking I (their therapist) won’t “get” it, or that I’ve never heard such things, or worse that I couldn’t possibly know what it’s like to walk in their shoes.
 Ahh, but I do.

 And boy when they realize I do understand and “feel” what they’re feeling the relief in their body posture is instant.
 The arms that were locked tight with resistance release as they lean back on the couch and exhale their relief.
 Relief that they are not alone and that they have help.

 Eating disorders are a lonely road for the eating disordered.
 Sure today there are many treatment facilities with lots of different philosophies, all beneficial for sure…but sometimes those with the food addiction are misunderstood.
-Or the understanding with the impact on our thinking from processed foods themselves can cause such faulty thinking.
+The impact on our thinking from processed foods is not understood, that it can cause such faulty thinking.

 Both books resonate with me on so many levels.

-I shared with Dr. Rankin how my first book, Release Your Obsession with Food: Heal from the Inside Out, discussed food addiction and how we need to get the food right in order to quiet the stinking thinking, which is my second book, Release Your Obsession with Diet Chatter: Heal from the Inside Out and then combining those two books you are armed and ready with my third book, Release Your Obsession with Cheat DAZE: Heal from the Inside Out in order to understand that the one “cheat day” mentality is the one that will take you down.
+I shared with Dr. Rankin how my first book, Release Your Obsession with Food: Heal from the Inside Out, discussed food addiction and how we need to get the food right in order to quiet the stinking thinking, which examined in my second book, Release Your Obsession with Diet Chatter: Heal from the Inside Out and then combining those two books you are armed and ready with my third book, Release Your Obsession with Cheat DAZE: Heal from the Inside Out in order to understand that the one “cheat day” mentality is the one that will take you down.
 It’s that one “last time” that takes you back to square one with food addiction rearing its ugly head.
-And then my fourth book, due out in September, for my birthday is about the fear of aging, Release Your Obsession with Aging: Heal from the Inside Out.
-How appropriate to ring in my birthday with a book on aging!
+And then my fourth book, due out any day now, is about the fear of aging: Release Your Obsession with Aging: Heal from the Inside Out.
+How appropriate to ring in my recent September birthday with a book on aging!